itsektionen/styrdokument/stadgar/eng/stadgar.md

 - to stand as a candidate for any position of responsibility within the chapter and THS, except for the position of supervisor.
 - to attend board meetings.
 - to utilise of services provided by the chapter.
-- to wear the chapter's overalls with the chapter colour and the chapter's insignia.
+- to wear the chapter's overalls with the chapter color and the chapter's insignia.

 §4.2.2 It is the responsibility of regular members: